rebeccaskinner/rebeccaskinner.github.io/posts/2021-06-09-getting-to-the-fixed-point.md

 categories: ["haskell", "beginner", "programming"]
 header-includes: |
   \usepackage{amsfonts}
+summary: "
+In this article you'll learn how haskell's fixed point operator works, and what it can teach us about the haskell types and how haskell programs run.
+"
 description: "
 Haskell offers ample opportunities for ah ha! moments, where figuring out just how some function or feature works can unlock a whole new way of thinking about